Mishta08/HR-Attrition-Analysis/README.md

    - Column Charts → Attrition Count by Department and Age Group, and Attrition % by Income Band.
    - Bar Chart → Employees by Gender and Attrition Status.
    - Heatmap → Attrition % by Job Satisfaction & Performance.
    - Slicers → Department, Job Role, Age, Job Level, Tenure Band.
+   - Drill-through page → Detailed employee-level attrition data on the Drill-through page based on the department (Right-click on a department in the main             dashboard to go to drill-through page).
+   - Tooltip Insights page → Additional insights and metrics for a quick glance on the Tooltip page (Hover over any department to view).

 5. **Insights Generated**
    - Higher attrition in certain departments (R&D and Sales).